malcprentice/malcprentice.github.io/Project-EndangeredAnimalsEssay.md

 ## Step 2 - Homework
 * Read the [example](Examples-EndangeredAnimalsEssay.md)
-* Read 3 articles about your animal.
+* Read two articles about your animal.
-    * Japanese OK.
+    * Japanese OK (except advanced classes).
     * Take notes.
-    * Focus on problems.
-    * If you can't find 3 problems, change your topic.
+    * If animal doesn't have 3 problems, maybe change your topic.
-    * If you can't find 3 solutions, change your topic.
+    * If animal doesn't have 3 solutions, maybe change your topic.
     * [Find good sources](Invention-FindGoodSources)

 ## Step 3 - Read more and start writing
-* Read three more articles.
+* Read two more articles.
     * English only
-    * Take notes - enough detail to speak for 5 minutes on your topic
+    * Take notes
-    * This time, concentrate on description and solution responses.
+    * You will write 2 sentences about each problem and solution.
+Do you have enough materials?
+If not read more articles (Japanese OK)!

 ## Tips on Arrangement

-We will write five paragraphs
+We will write four or five paragraphs.
+Example has five paragraphs.

 * Write an Introduction Paragraph
-* Write a Description Paragraph
+* ~~Write a Description Paragraph (optional)~~
 * Write a Problems (Cause-Effect) paragraph - see also write a cause-effect paragraph
 * Write a Solutions (Summary-Response) Paragraph
 * Write a Conclusion paragraps